INSTRUCTIONS FOR DOWNLOADING OUR SAMPLE LIBRARIES

 2. After downloading the sample library you will have to unzip the file.
 You unzip the file by double clicking it and unzipping it and then you have access to all the contents and files.

-***If you receive an Unzip Error after downloading, please refer to the instructions below or reach out for support if necessary.
+***If you receive an Error after downloading and trying to extract files from the Zip, please refer to the instructions below or reach out for support if necessary.
 Your file is not damaged, broken, or corrupt - it is simply too large for your stock unzipping software!!!

 Only some users experience this issue, but let us know if you can’t retrieve the files.